 -

-Meander down a quiet river with minimal effort enjoying the sights and sounds
+Meander down a quiet river on a half-day paddle or two enjoying the sights and sounds

 -